openstack-archive/fuel-plugin-nsxv/doc/user/source/usage.rst

   root@node-4:~# . openrc
   root@node-4:~# neutron router-create r1

-You can monitor plugin actions in ``/var/log/neutron/server.log`` and see how edges appear in list of ``Networking & Security -> NSX Edges`` pane in vSphere Web Client.
-If you see error messages check :ref:`Troubleshooting
+You can monitor the plugin actions in ``/var/log/neutron/server.log`` and see how edges appear in the list of the ``Networking & Security -> NSX Edges`` pane in vSphere Web Client.
+If you see error messages, check the :ref:`Troubleshooting <troubleshooting>` section.
-<troubleshooting>` section.

 VXLAN MTU considerations
 ------------------------

 The VXLAN protocol is used for L2 logical switching across ESXi hosts.
-VXLAN adds additional data to the packet, please consider to increase MTU size on network equipment that is connected to ESXi hosts.
+VXLAN adds additional data to the packet.
+Consider increasing the MTU size on the network equipment connected to ESXi hosts.

-Consider following calculation when settings MTU size:
+Consider the following calculation when settings the MTU size:

 Outer IPv4 header    == 20 bytes